The Kingsmen Quartet

-The Kingsmen Quartet (better known as The Kingsmen) is an American Southern gospel vocal quartet.
+The Kingsmen Quartet (better known as The Kingsmen) is an American Southern gospel vocal quartet based out of Asheville, North Carolina.

-Musical career and Awards
+Musical career

-The Kingsmen are a Southern Gospel vocal quartet based out of Asheville, North Carolina.
-Many singers of Southern Gospel including Jim Hamill, Squire Parsons, Anthony Burger, Mark Trammell, and others have been members of The Kingsmen.
+Many singers of Southern Gospel including Jim Hamill, Squire Parsons, Anthony Burger, Mark Trammell, Tim Surrett, and others have been members of The Kingsmen.
+Compared to the more polished and choreographed quartets before them, The Kingsmen emphasized exuberant gospel energy, especially beginning in the 1970s.

-The group was most well known in the 1970s, 1980s, and 1990s for their live concert recordings and band.